SasView/sasview/src/sas/sasgui/perspectives/fitting/media/residuals_help.rst

   =  \sum[(Y_i - \mathrm{theory}_i)^2 / \mathrm{error}_i^2]
   / [N_\mathrm{pts} - N_\mathrm{par}]

-where $N_\mathrm{par}$ is the number of *fitted* parameters.
 Note that this means the displayed value will vary depending on the number of parameters used in the fit.
-In particular, when doing a calculation without a fit (e.g. manually changing a parameter) the DOF will now equal $N_\mathrm{pts}$ and the
-$\chi^2_R$ will be the smallest possible for that combination of model, data set and set of parameter values.
+In particular, when doing a calculation without a fit (e.g. manually changing a parameter) the DOF will now equal $N_\mathrm{pts}$ and the $\chi^2_R$ will be the smallest possible for that combination of model, data set, and set of parameter values.

 When $N_\mathrm{pts} \gg N_\mathrm{par}$ as it should for proper fitting, the value of the reduced $\chi^2_R$ will not change very much.